 - Place two small glasses in the freezer 5-10 minutes before making the frappé.

-- Add all ingredients to blender, pouring liquid in first.
+- Add all the rest of ingredients to blender, pouring liquid in first.

 - Blend just until smooth (I like when there are a few ice shards left) and pour into glasses (you could also go with one big glass — no judgement here).

-- Enjoy the light, frothy mixture as your a.m. coffee, or make it a dessert by garnishing with whipped coconut cream, a caramel drizzle and a few dark-chocolate chips.
+- Enjoy the light, frothy mixture as your a.m. coffee, or make it a dessert by garnishing with whipped coconut cream and a caramel drizzle.